DFE-Digital/bat-design-history/app/posts/teacher-success/2025-09-25-checklist.md

 We plan to monitor this component with:

-- Analytics: such as click-through rates on links within the checklist component or an increase in scroll depth on the page after adding the component.
+- Analytics: for example, tracking click-through rates on checklist links or changes in scroll depth after adding the component.
 - Feedback: whether trainees report finding resources more easily.

 We also plan to explore opportunities to use the checklist component across other areas of the Get ready to teach service.